xs

 The Role of Technology in Enhancing Transit Choices

 Emerging technologies are reshaping how cities approach transit planning.
-For example, AI-powered predictive analytics can optimize BRT routes in real time, while smart bike-sharing systems like those in Barcelona and Paris improve accessibility.
-Meanwhile, autonomous trains are being tested in cities like Singapore and Dubai, promising safer and more efficient operations.
+AI-powered predictive analytics can optimize BRT routes and service frequencies in real time, improving rider experience and operational efficiency.
+Smart bike-sharing systems like those analyzed in NACTO case studies have improved accessibility, particularly for first-mile and last-mile trips.
+Meanwhile, autonomous vehicles and shuttle services are being tested in controlled environments, promising safer and more efficient operations for specific use cases.

 Conclusion: Building a Transit System That Works for Everyone